MateusTeixeira2394/aws-architecture-associate/3-iam.md

 - Do not use the root as user;
 - Create IAM individual accounts;
-- Create groups and polices to them instead of a single user;
+- Create groups and policies to them instead of a single user;
 - Allow as little permission as possible;
 - As beginner, start using AWS managed instead of Customer managed policies;
 - Able the MFA;